 What are your options?

-It’s all financial jargon describing the same thing.
+It’s all different jargon describing the same thing.

-The main difference between banks and money transfer companies is the cost.
+The main difference between banks and money transfer companies is usually the cost.

 Banks can charge up to 4%-5% of your money to transfer Pounds to Euros.